 - a.
-The ICIM Director, the Compliance Review Phase Coordinator, and the Consultation Phase Coordinator will be independent from Management of the IDB and the MIF and in general will be chosen from outside the Bank. - b.
+The ICIM Director, the Consultation Phase Coordinator, and the Compliance Review Phase Coordinator will be independent from Management and in general will be chosen from outside the Bank. - b.
 Executive Directors, Alternate Executive Directors, Counselors, and Bank staff wishing to serve in these positions may not serve in the ICIM until three years have lapsed since the end of their employment with the Bank.
-This requirement does not limit the staff working in the ICIM to apply for these positions. - c.
+This requirement does not limit the staff working in the ICIM to apply for the positions listed in paragraph 52 (a) above. - c.
 Upon completion of his or her service to the Bank, the ICIM Director, the Compliance Review Phase Coordinator, and the Consultation Phase Coordinator may not work at the Bank in any capacity.
 This restriction does not apply to junior administrative and operational staff.

-53. ICIM Director Appointment
+53. ICIM DIRECTOR APPOINTMENT

 - a.
-The ICIM Director will be appointed by the Board of Executive Directors of the Bank from a list of eligible candidates presented to it by a selection panel designated by the Board of Executive Directors.
-A selection process will be conducted with the assistance of the Human Resources Department in accordance with the Bank's policies and procedures and the TOR attached this Policy. - b.
-The ICIM Director will be a full-time employee of the IDB appointed for a five-year period, with the possibility of a single renewal for an equal period. - c.
-The staff grade for the ICIM Director will be determined by the Board of Executive Directors following a recommendation from Human Resources based on the relevant functions of the position and the expertise and competencies of the selected finalist, and in accordance with the Bank's personnel and recruitment policies.
+The ICIM Director will be appointed by the Board from a list of eligible candidates presented to it by a selection panel designated by the Board.
+A selection process will be conducted with the assistance of the Human Resources Department in accordance with the Bank's policies and procedures and the terms of reference attached to this Policy (see Annex II). - The ICIM Director will be a full-time employee of the IDB appointed for a five-year period, with the possibility of a single renewal for an equal period.

-54. Removal of the ICIM Director.
-The ICIM Director will serve at the discretion of the Board of Executive Directors and may be removed from office by the Board at its discretion with or without cause.
+- c.
+The ICIM Director will hold an executive level position.
+The grade will be determined by the Board following a recommendation from the Human Resources Department based on the relevant functions of the position and the expertise and competencies of the selected finalist, and in accordance with the Bank's personnel and recruitment policies. - 54.
+REMOVAL OF THE ICIM DIRECTOR.
+The ICIM Director will serve at the discretion of the Board and may be removed from office by the Board at its discretion.